 If you know someone who has just moved into a new home, you may not want to go the typical bottle of wine housewarming gift route.
-Instead,
+Instead, get something that he or she can both enjoy and use.
+Here are a few gift ideas for new homeowners that will be helpful now and down the road.

 Chances are, the new homeowners have a long to-do list for their new home.
 And, chances are, they wouldn’t turn down any help knocking items off the list.
 Do you love organizing cabinets and drawers?
 Painting walls?
 Deep cleaning?
 You may be their new best friend!
 The best part?
 You don’t have to be an expert at home improvement to lend a helping hand.
 Simply moving furniture around with them or watching over their children while they tackle other tasks can help tremendously.